 · You will retake the same test

-· You have no more than 10 days to retake the test. --> each test re-take will have a due date.
+· You have no more than 5 days to retake the test. --> each test re-take will have a due date.

-· You must show me how you have studied to better prepare yourself (flashcards, re-write your notes, extra time on take home tutor, etc.)
+· You must show me how you have studied to better prepare yourself (flashcards, re-write your notes, doing/re-doing pages in the core practice or grammar practice).

-· You must retake the test on your own time, before school on Tuesdays only.
+· You must retake the test on your own time.
+I am not available on Fridays before school.

 · Song quizzes, take-home quizzes, oral exams & the final are exempt.

-If you qualify and would like to re-take a test, fill in the form below and turn it in to Profe.
+If you qualify and would like to re-take a test, talk to Profe.
 Butler, write the date of the exam on the Army calendar on the bulletin board & I'll see you on the date & time you choose.
 If you do not show up to re-take your test on your scheduled date, you will not have the opportunity to re-take it.